MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/budget-line-match-priority.md

 Priority 1 is the highest priority for dimensions of a transaction class.
 The algorithm tries to match all dimensions of an actual against all budget lines.

-If no match is found, and no error is encountered, the matching algorithm avoids the *lowest-priority dimension*, according to the Budget line match priority table, and tries to match again.
-This process continues until either a match is found or an error is encountered.
-If more than one budget line matches an actual, this situation is also considered an error.
+If no match is found and no error is encountered, the matching algorithm skips the *lowest-priority dimension*, as per the budget line match priority table, and attempts another match.
+This process repeats until a match is found or an error occurs.
+If multiple budget lines match an actual, it's considered an error.

 ### Example